MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ## Using labels

-A label is used as the value of three different AL structures.
-It can be the property value of certain page and report properties, the value of a label data type variable or the value of a report label.
+A label is used as the value of four different AL structures.
+It can be the property value of certain page and report properties, the value of a label data type variable or the value of a report or page label.
 These scenarios are explained in more detail below.

 ### Properties